2i2c-org/nasa-topst/book/02_Software_Tools/01_Data_Manipulation_Tools.md

 ```

 <!-- #region jupyter={"source_hidden": true} -->
 Most of the entries in this raster array are zero.
 The numerical values vary between 0 and 100 with the exception of some 1,700 pixels with the value 255.
-We will later see how to interpret these numerical values when we discuss the DIST data product specification.
+This will make more sense when we discuss the DIST data product specification.
 <!-- #endregion -->

+---

 ## [rasterio](https://rasterio.readthedocs.io/en/stable)